mitchell-jones/personal-website/docs/experience.md

 # Experience
 ### Data Science Intern | IBM
-#### Dates: May 2022 – Present
+#### Dates: May 2022 – August 2022
 - Developed new model and data pipeline for integration into a career management system for identifying the “Next Best Skill” for an employee to learn - to best perform in their current role or become desirable for their next one.
-- Drove these recommendations using advanced NLP techniques like keyword extraction, tf-idf, and Word2vec as well as MLOps software to deploy and manage production
+- Drove these recommendations using advanced NLP techniques like keyword extraction, tf-idf, and Word2vec as well as MLOps software to deploy and manage production codebases

 ### Data Analyst | Visual Risk IQ
 #### Dates: April 2018 – Present